-2 Analysis, design and implementation of electrical measurement channel
+2 Analysis, design and implementation of an electrical measurement channel

-- For the measurements of the electric field in geophysics the so-called "non-polarized" electrodes are used.
-By this it is assumed that these electrodes are not chemically interacting with the environment and provide low drift during long-run measurements of the electric field, what is not true.
-In reality, between the electrode surface and environment in which the electrode is immersed there is always electrochemical interaction creating so called polarization potential of the electrode.
-Measuring electric field as the potential difference between two electrodes, we always have at the electrode pair output the voltage equal to the sum of the useful signal proportional to the electric field value in the environment and difference of such polarization potentials.
-By this - field value in the environment and difference of such polarization potentials.
+For the measurements of the electric field in geophysics, the so-called "non-polarized" electrodes are used.
+By this it is assumed that these electrodes do not chemically interact with the environment and provide low drift during long-run measurements of the electric field, which is not true.
+In reality, between the electrode surface and the environment in which the electrode is immersed, there is always electrochemical interaction creating the so-called polarization potential of the electrode.
+Measuring electric fields as the potential difference between two electrodes, we always have at the electrode pair output the voltage equal to the sum of the useful signal proportional to the electric field value in the environment and difference of such polarization potentials.
 By this the second term in practice is much greater than the useful signal.
-There are many works devoted to the investigation of the electrochemical interaction of the electrode with the surrounding conducting medium and to the methods to decrease the polarization potentials, e.g. Frumkin et al. (1952), Conway (1965), Yu and Ji (1993).
-As an issue of their finding, we may state that in order to minimize the polarization effect the electrodes have to be manufactured using the metal immersed in its salt, and then the - salt has to be in contact with the ground.
-The most common in geophysical practice are the electrodes from the following manufacturers: GMC (Ag-AgCl), Phoenix Geophysics (Pb-PbCl), GISCO (Cu-CuSo4) and BGP (Pb-PbCl), and recently LEMI (Cu-CuSo4).
+There are many works devoted to the investigation of the electrochemical interaction of the electrode with the surrounding conducting medium and to the methods to decrease the polarization potentials (e.g. Frumkin et al., 1952; Conway, 1965; Yu and Ji, 1993).
+As an issue of their finding, we may state that in order to minimize the polarization effect, the electrodes have to be manufactured using the metal immersed in its salt, and then the salt has to be in contact with the ground.
+The most common in geophysical practice are the electrodes from the following manufacturers: GMC (Ag-AgCl), Phoenix Geophysics (Pb-PbCl), GISCO (Cu-CuSO4) and BGP (Pb-PbCl), and, recently, LEMI (Cu-CuSO4).
 For these electrodes the magnitude of the contact potential difference when immersed in a conductive medium that models the wet soil was determined experimentally (Table 1).
-But, as it was stated above, for MT the most important parameter is not the contact potential difference value, but this difference change with time and tempera-

-- ture.
-This quantity determines the quality of the electrodes, and the accuracy and interpretation of measurements depends on it.
+But, as was stated above, for MT the most important parameter is not the contact potential difference value; this difference changes with time and temperature.
+This quantity determines the quality of the electrodes, and the accuracy and interpretation of measurements depend on it.
 However, this parameter was never given in the technical documentation for the electrodes; the only published data were found in Petiau (2000).
-For described here in lead electrode and its salt (Pb-PbCl) temporal drift is about 1 mVmonth-1, what requires, if to see Fig. 1 for reference, the electric line length at least ~ 1000 m if we wish to have the same order of magnitude of the - measured daily variations of the electric field, what is difficult to realize in practice.
+As described here, in a lead electrode and its salt (Pb-PbCl), temporal drift is about 1 mV month^{-1} , which requires, when viewing Fig. 1 for a reference, an electric line length of at least ~ 1000 m if we wish to have the same order of magnitude of the measured daily variations of the electric field, which is difficult to realize in practice.